If you want to keep delighting your customers and clients, and secure their loyalty, it’s important to have a plan.

 Collectively these will help you forge fairly regular, valued contact with the customer.
 If each ‘touchpoint’ helps them in some way, you’ll plant yourself firmly and positively in their mind.
 Just the place to be when an additional requirement crops up or they need help.

 And finally, the more you can find out about your customers, the more you’ll be able to offer help and create business for yourself.
 Please don’t regard the ‘looking through their eyes’ as a one-off activity.
-The more you know, the more valuable a supplier you’ll become (and the harder it’ll be for a competitor to replace you).

 For more advice on marketing your business contact us or tel.
 01483 429111.